-Personalized Care by Award-Winning Physicians With Vast Experience Treating Limb Length Discrepancies
+Personalized Care by World-Class, Nationally-Recognized Physicians With Vast Experience Treating Limb Length Discrepancies

 Children with limb length discrepancies are often born with the condition, although it may not be obvious to parents until they begin to crawl or walk.
 Some children develop limb differences over time as a result of illness or injury.

 Our Approach to Treatment